Educator, performer, arranger, and instrument technician specializing in the percussive arts.

 Always obsessed with the sounds percussion instruments can generate, Austin has endlessly tinkered, altered, and repaired instruments of all kinds.
 He also has developed a near unrivaled knowledge of the various products available in the percussion instrument market.

-Austin Shoupe is a part of the Black Swamp Percussion Educators’ Network and endorses Zildjian cymbals.
+Austin Shoupe is a part of the Black Swamp Percussion Educators’ Network.
+He endorses Zildjian cymbals and Innovative Percussion sticks and mallets.

 Get in Touch